Jhon-ee/Jhon-ee/README.md

 I'm studying Electrical Engineering at the Federal Institute of Science and Technology of Bahia in the city of Vitória da Conquista.
 I am a member of the automation and robotics research and innovation group (GIPAR).
 At GIPAR I am participating in the development of an autonomous navigation system for a wheelchair.

 - :computer: I am currently working on a location system using an indoor GPS to aid autonomous wheelchair navigation using Ubuntu, ROS and Python.
-- :books: I'm learning HTML, CSS and JavaScript.
+- :books: I'm learning HTML, CSS and Python.
 - 📫 How to reach me: jonasee2020@gmail.com

 ## :bulb: My Skills